plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 DDD uses several core building blocks to build the domain layer:

 ASSOCIATIONS describe the interactions between ENTITIES (objects with identity) and VALUE OBJECTS (describe things with attributes).
-Operations which do not naturally fit into the responsiblity of an ENTITY or a VALUE OBJECT	are put into stateless SERVICES.
+Operations which do not naturally fit into the responsibility of an ENTITY or a VALUE OBJECT	are put into stateless SERVICES.
 MODULES are use to package conceptual areas which can be reasoned about independently.

-AGGREGATES group ENTITIES and VALUE OBJECTS together with one root ENTITY to simplify life cylce handling and design of invariants between objects.
+AGGREGATES group ENTITIES and VALUE OBJECTS together with one root ENTITY to simplify life cycle handling and design of invariants between objects.
 FACTORIES encapsulate the logic required for creating consistent and valid objects.
-REPOSITORIES are used to aquire references to preexisting domain objects.
-The allow add, remove and query of domain objects with usecase specific interfaces. sPECIFICATIONS are predicate-like VALUE OBJECTS which specify business rules for validation, selection and creation of domain objejcts.
+REPOSITORIES are used to acquire references to preexisting domain objects.
+The allow add, remove and query of domain objects with use case specific interfaces. sPECIFICATIONS are predicate-like VALUE OBJECTS which specify business rules for validation, selection and creation of domain objects.

 ## Supple Design